 - Work with US Forestry to create an access path out the north door of the Center to easily get to the creek running just to the north of the school.

-- Add exhibits along the hallway to Room 19 about Washoe history in the area, Tahoe-specific literature, historic news coverage.
+- PLACE-BASED, BEYOND SCIENCE: Add exhibits along the hallway leading to Room 19 about Washoe history in the area, Tahoe-specific literature, historic news coverage.

 Timing & Milestones:

-- Mar-Dec 2016: Gathering and developing curriculum that ties in with Common Core, NGSS and NvACS, and is grade-level specific – Done
+- Mar-Dec 2016: Gather and develop curriculum! that ties in with Common Core, NGSS and NvACS that is grade-level specific.

-- June – Aug 2016: Preliminary painting, room prep and start the main mural on the North Wall and get budget approved to set up for Year One – Done
+- June – Aug 2016: Preliminary painting, room prep and started the main mural on the North Wall, budget approved to set up for Year One.

-- Aug 2016: ZCES teachers can start using the Center as it complements their instructional plans – In process.
+- Aug 2016: ZCES teachers start using the Center to complement their instruction plans.